-The KTM Komuter network consists of two lines namely the Port Klang Line, the Seremban Line and the newly added Skypark Link.
-The entire network covers more than 280km length of rail network that accommodates 59 stations and plays an important role in the Klang Valley Integrated Transit system.
+The KTM Komuter network consists of three rail lines namely the Port Klang Line, the Seremban Line and the newly added Skypark Link.
+The entire network covers more than 300km length of rail tracks and it accommodates 61 stations that play an important role in the Klang Valley Integrated Transit system.

 The KTM Komuter is a popular mode of transport to commute to Kuala Lumpur and to travel within the Klang Valley areas.
 Passengers of the KTM Komuter can rest in the comfort coaches while being taken to their destinations at very reasonable fares.